pereznetworks/A-jQuery-demo-Building-An-Interactive-Form/README.md

 # PROJECT 3 Summary

+	requirements:

-	requirements : all requirements completed and documented below by form section.
+                all requirements completed and documented below by form section.

+  exceeds :
-  exceeds : All 3 exceeds features completed and documented below by form section.
-            The email input field gets conditional error messages.
-            The name, email input field and activity fieldset get real-time error msgs
+                all 3 exceeds features completed and documented below by form section. the email input field gets conditional error messages. the name, email input field and activity fieldset get real-time error msgs

   html:
                 An input element, id of 'other-title', placeholder of 'Your Job Role' is added to the index.html.
 No other changes to html or css were made.

+  css:
-  css:      I added styles for form validation error message elements
+                I added styles for form validation error message elements

 javaScript:
-          The file, exp-signup.js, contains all my JavaScript for this project.
+                the file, exp-signup.js, contains all my JavaScript for this project. using code comments I separated it into 3 sections:
-          Using comments I separated it into 3 sections: // Constant variables, // Functions // Event Listeners
+                  // Constant variables, // Functions // Event Listeners

 As for my JavaScript, I'll go over the client-side form data and validation objects and object methods.